-Stanbic IBTC Bank PLC has always had a clear policy on the remuneration of staff, executive and non-executive directors which set such remuneration at levels that are fair and reasonable in a competitive market for the skills, knowledge, experience required and which complies with all relevant tax laws.
+Stanbic IBTC Bank Ltd has always had a clear policy on the remuneration of staff, executive and non-executive directors which sets such remuneration at levels that are fair and reasonable in a competitive market for the skills, knowledge, and experience required, and complies with all relevant tax laws.
 This consideration applies to all subsidiaries of the Bank.